danitfk/setupmyBox/README.md

 1. Upgrade all packages in OS
 2. Setup Proxy for apt and system wide
 3. Install Docker
+4. Install Kubernets packages
-4. Reboot System if needed
+5. Reboot System if needed
-5. ...
+6. ...

 Role Variables